sidravi1/sidravi1.github.io/_posts/2020-08-19-thompson-sampling-and-covid-surveillance.md

 ### What's next

 We aren't quite done yet but I'll leave the rest to the reader.
 We need to draw from the posterior distributions we just generated and sample again.
-And since we used bayesian inference, we actually have a posterior distribution (or rather samples from it) to draw from.
+And since we used Bayesian inference, we actually have a posterior distribution (or rather samples from it) to draw from.

-GPs take a lot of time fit since it involves a matrix inversion (see [other post](https://sidravi1.github.io/blog/2018/04/03/gaussian-processes)).
+GPs take a lot of time fit since they involve a matrix inversion (see [other post](https://sidravi1.github.io/blog/2018/04/03/gaussian-processes)).
 This took me ~30 mins to sample.
 Even if you were doing this for realz, this might not be such a deal breaker - doubt you're looking to come up with new testing strategies every 30 mins.

 The notebook for this is [up here](https://github.com/sidravi1/Blog/blob/master/nbs/covid_experiments/thompson_sampling_delhi.ipynb) if you'd like to play around with it yourself.
+Thanks for reading.

 ## Footnotes